Maple Ridge Secondary School

-Maple Ridge Secondary is a public high school in Maple Ridge, British Columbia, Canada, part of School District 42 Maple Ridge-Pitt Meadows.
+Maple Ridge Secondary School is a public high school in Maple Ridge, British Columbia, Canada, part of School District 42 Maple Ridge-Pitt Meadows.

 Academics

 Maple Ridge Secondary offers academic courses as part of the Advanced Placement (AP) program, although only the English Language & Composition and English Literature & Composition courses have been taught.
 It was ranked 201st in the Fraser Institute annual ranking of schools in 2004/05.
 MRSS also offers an Outreach program for students from throughout the district who have fallen behind in their schooling.

 Athletics

 MRSS sports teams include badminton, basketball, soccer, wrestling, mountain biking, cheerleading, field hockey, swimming, rugby, cross country, track and field, volleyball, water polo, tennis, golf, field lacrosse, and ball hockey.

 Arts

 MRSS is known within its school district and the province of British Columbia for its Digital Art Academy, which offers students classes in the digital arts.
 These include creating: